A new measure of dependence: Integrated $R^2$: Estimator

-\begin{remark} (1) If $p$ is fixed, the statistic $\nu_n$ can be computed in $O(n\log n)$ time because nearest neighbors can be determined in $O(n\log n)$ \cite{friedman1977algorithm}, and terms $\bone\{Y_j\in\mathcal{R}_i^j\}$ and the ranks $R_j$ can be computed in $O(n\log n)$ time \cite{knuth1997art}.
-At first glance, equation~\ref{eq:simpleEst} appears to require a double loop over each $j$ and each interval $i$, suggesting a $O(n^2)$ complexity.
-However, the core operation reduces to counting how many integer intervals contain a given integer, which can be efficiently solved in $O(n)$ time using a \textit{Difference Array Method}.
+\begin{remark} (1) When $p$ is fixed, the statistic $\nu_n$ can be computed in $O(n \log n)$ time.
+Nearest neighbours may be identified in $O(n \log n)$ time \cite{friedman1977algorithm}, and the quantities $\bone\{Y_j \in \mathcal{R}_i^j\}$ together with the ranks $R_j$ can likewise be computed in $O(n \log n)$ time \cite{knuth1997art}.
+At first glance, \eqref{eq:simpleEst} appears to require a double loop over all $j$ and all intervals $\mathcal{R}_i^j$, suggesting a computational cost of order $O(n^2)$.
+However, the essential task reduces to counting how many integer intervals contain a given integer, which can be carried out in $O(n)$ time using a \emph{difference array method}.

-(2) No assumptions are needed on the joint distribution of $(Y, \bbx)$, except for the non-degeneracy condition that $Y$ is not almost surely constant.
-This condition is essential: if $Y$ were almost surely constant, it would be both independent of $\bbx$ and a measurable function of $\bbx$, hence rendering any meaningful measure of dependence between $Y$ and $\bbx$ impossible.
+(2) No assumptions are required on the joint distribution of $(Y, \bbx)$ beyond the non-degeneracy condition that $Y$ is not almost surely constant.
+This condition is essential: if $Y$ were almost surely constant, it would simultaneously be independent of $\bbx$ and a measurable function of $\bbx$, making it impossible for any dependence measure between $Y$ and $\bbx$ to be meaningfully defined.

-(3) Although Theorem~\ref{thm:NuProperties} guarantees that $\nu$ is between 0 and 1 and Theorem~\ref{thm:consistency} ensures the almost sure convergence of $\nu_n$ to $\nu$ but the actual value of $\nu_n$ may lie outside the interval.
+(3) Although Theorem~\ref{thm:NuProperties} ensures that $\nu$ lies in the interval $[0,1]$ and Theorem~\ref{thm:consistency} establishes the almost sure convergence of $\nu_n$ to $\nu$, the finite-sample values of $\nu_n$ need not themselves be constrained to the interval $[0,1]$.

-(4) The coefficient $\nu_n(Y, \bbx)$ remains unchanged if we apply strictly increasing transformation to $Y$, because it is based on ranks.
+(4) The coefficient $\nu_n(Y, \bbx)$ is invariant under strictly increasing transformations of $Y$, as its construction depends solely on the ranks of the $Y_i$.